 Provide plenty of fresh bedding to form a soft layer in the floor of your nest boxes.
 This will help protect the eggs from inadvertently being broken.

 Third, if you or the chickens ever break an egg in the coop or in an area they can access, clean it up quickly and thoroughly, before they discover it.
 Remove any egg-soaked bedding.
 If the broken egg is on the ground, use water to wash away and dilute the egg white and yolk so it can soak into the soil.
-Remove broken egg shells or at least crush them into very small pieces so they no longer look like eggs.
+Remove broken egg shells or crush them into very small pieces so they no longer look like eggs.

 While we’re on the subject of eggshells, some people feed their chickens eggshells as a source of calcium.
 This can be done, but we prefer using ground oyster shells as mentioned above.
 If you do decide to feed egg shells back to your chickens, wash them thoroughly and grind them into very small pieces so that you don’t encourage a egg eating either by taste or by sight.